-I, Michael Bankes, of the i Town of fort Ente in the (Name of Applicant) of fort Ente in the (Name of Municipality) in the (Name of Municipality) of fort Ente in the (Name of Municipality) in the (Region, County, District, Single Tier) application are true and I make this solemn declaration conscientiously, believing it to be true and knowing that it is of the same force and effect as if made under oath and by virtue of the Canada Evidence Act.
+I, MICHAEL BANKS, of the I Town of Honor (Name of Applicant) (City, Town, or Township) (Name of Municipality) (Name of Applicant) do solemnly declare that all of the statements contained in this (Region, County, District, Single Tier) application are true and I make this solemn declaration conscientiously, believing it to be true and knowing that it is of the same force and effect as if made under oath and by virtue of the Canada Evidence Act.

 Declared before me at the

 Region of Niagara (city, town, or municipality)

 of in the City of Thorold

-in the Province of Ontario,
+in the Province of Ontario, (Applicant)

-this 26th day of
+this 264h day of

-November, 20/9 3 XI.
+November, 20/9 3 XX.

-Deputy Clerk Regional Municipality of Niagara A Commissioner, etc.
+Deputy Clerk Regional Municipality of Niagara

+A Commissioner, etc.

 APPOINTMENT OF AUTHORIZED AGENT

-I/We, Click here to enter text. hereby appoint Click here to enter text. of Click here to enter text. to act as my/our authorized agent in this application.
+I/We, Click here to enter text. hereby appoint Click here to enter text. of Click here to enter

-Witness:
+text. to act as my/our authorized agent in this application.

-Signed:
+Witness: Signed:

 Date: